Tsuk1ko/nhentai-helper/README.md

   But this not work on Safari and Firefox, and the download process is **extremely slow**.
 So not recommended unless you really have memory usage issues.
 - **Prevent console clearing**
   Only available on nHentai official site.
 It is useful when you need to submit console log for debugging.
+- **Title replacement**
+  Character replacement can be performed on the title in the compressed filename, and regular expressions are supported.

 ## Other features